Blog | Personal Finance

 B) Why savers are losers in the Rich Dad philosophy

 Yes, you read that correctly.
-I believe that savers are losers.
+Savers are losers.
 Not personally, but financially.

 Most financial “experts” advise people to save as their primary means of retirement.
 Saving comes in many forms.
 You can save money in a savings account with a minimal interest return, put your money into a 401(k) with the hope of some market gains, or put a big portion of your liquidity into your personal home.